 This prevents the furnace from igniting if there is not enough airflow to support it.
 Without the sail switch, the furnace would be prone to igniting without any proper airflow whatsoever, which could easily lead to the RV catching fire!

-Troubleshooting and Fixing Sail Switch Issues
+Troubleshooting and Diagnosing RV Furnace Issues

 If your sail switch has anything that could block it from being opened or closed, the furnace will not release propane and properly ignite.
 Examples of things that can block a sail switch include dirt, dust, mud, cobwebs, and insect nests.
 If you’re keeping a pet around your RV, their hair and fur can also get into the area directly behind the sail switch.